alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 Whenever the flight time is approaching prices should therefore drop.
 This is the foundation of sites like lastminute.com that offered cheap ticket prices close to the flight.
+You were supposed to go to the airport, go to the last minute booth and just let fortune take you to wherever was cheapest that day.
+I am guessing that a lot of visits to Norway in February were done in that fashion.

 But then there are people with emergencies that just have to travel.
 Airlines will probably speak of a sudden business oportunity when they want to whiten this practice.